sahilbansal17/eCSe-Notes/_posts/2019-01-14-computer-vision.md

 The above transformation is referred as **slicing** and is useful in medical imaging as it can highlight the object of interest as here the pixel values between 100 and 150 are highlighted.

 #### Gamma Correction
-Each pixel in a image has brightness level, called luminance.
+Each pixel in an image has brightness level, called luminance.
 Different camera or video recorder devices do not correctly capture luminance.
 Different display devices do not display luminance correctly neither.
 So, one needs to correct them, therefore the gamma correction function.
 The following function is used:

 $$ y = 255 * \left ( \frac{x}{255}  \right ) ^{\gamma} $$